 - Among the (currently obsolete) mercenary units, Mengil Manhide's Manflayers deserve mentioning.

-- Warhammer 40000 has Chaos and Dark Eldar, two of the more morally monstrous factions use human skin in decorations, like clothing, banners, etc. Chaos Space Marines gives us Chaos worshipper and all-around cackling madman Fabius Bile, whose labcoat is, quite infamously, made of human skin over his power armor.
-Dark Eldar Haemonculi, also wear labcoats of skin, indeed it may have been they who introduced Bile to the fashion while he studied under them early in his villainous career.
+- Warhammer 40,000 has Chaos and Dark Eldar, two of the more morally monstrous factions use human skin in decorations, like clothing, banners, etc. Chaos Space Marines gives us Chaos worshipper and all-around cackling madman Fabius Bile, whose labcoat is, quite infamously, made of human skin over his power armor.
+Many Dark Eldar Haemonculi, also wear labcoats of skin, indeed it may have been they who introduced Bile to the fashion while he studied under them early in his villainous career.
 Dark Eldar Mandrakes, for a bit of variety, wear hakama-style trousers made of stitched skin.

 - Similarly the Flayed Ones of the Necrons get their names because they strip the flesh from their enemies and drape themselves in the strips.